aliyun/terraform-provider-alicloud/website/docs/r/log_audit.html.markdown

     - `k8s_ingress_ttl` - (Optional) K8s ingress log ttl.
 Default 180.
 * `multi_account` - (Optional) Multi-account configuration, please fill in multiple aliuid.
+* `resource_directory_type` - (Optional, Available in 1.135.0+) Resource Directory type.
+Optional values are all or custom.
+If the value is custom, argument multi_account should be provided.

 ## Attributes Reference